 In others, it’s an all-encompassing guest house with electricity and plumbing that will perfectly complement your pool ideas and designs.
 And, of course, there are plenty of options in between, such as a backyard pool house that includes a kitchen, bathroom and entertaining area.

-If you want to incorporate a garden room into your pool landscaping ideas, here are our top pool house ideas to get you started – plus some expertly-researched answers to some of the biggest questions you might have about pool houses.
+If you want to incorporate an outdoor structure into your pool landscaping ideas, here are our top pool house ideas to get you started – plus some expertly-researched answers to some of the biggest questions you might have about pool houses.

 1. Create a multi-purpose pool house

 Martin Moore had recently designed and installed the kitchen in the main house of a Georgian-style, six-bedroom new build, and, having fallen in love with the bespoke furniture, the clients commissioned them to design their new pool house too.